makersacademy/takeaway-challenge/README-steps.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices
 ```
-> A customer can request to see menu from takeaway.
+> A customer can request to see menu from a takeaway.

  - Feature test: create new takeaway menu. *test failed*
  - Write test: Describe Takeaway object. *test failed*